818: Devil Doll

 Is he being Martinized? –No, I think it’s the Shroud of Vorelli.

 Martinizing Dry Cleaning is the largest dry-cleaning franchise in the United States.
 Henry Martin, the chemist who founded the company, pioneered the concept of one-hour dry cleaning.
 The Shroud of Turin has for centuries been an object of veneration in the Roman Catholic Church.
 Purported to be the winding cloth of Jesus Christ, the length of cloth bore a faint image of a man with the marks of nails through the wrists, whip marks on the back, and lacerations around the head, as if from a crown of thorns.
 Numerous tests over the years meant to determine its authenticity proved inconclusive, but carbon dating in 1988 finally showed that the Shroud dated only to about the 13th or 14th century C.E.
-The Catholic Church has not taken an official position on the Shroud's authenticity.
+The Catholic Church currently maintains a neutral position on the shroud’s authenticity.

 I bet Beanie Babies don’t get this kind of power.